 In 1558, Mary died and Elizabeth became queen.
 Faced with a country that was reeling from religious differences, Elizabeth once again made the Church of England the official religion, although retaining some Roman Catholic traditions in the church by issuing the 39 Articles of 1563, which was designed to prevent the country from further turmoil.
 Her tolerance of Roman Catholicism would wane in her later years as assassination plots were uncovered that originated in at the hands of Roman Catholics that sought to reestablish a Roman Catholic queen.
 Pope Pius V excommunicated her in 1570 in hope of an uprising that would allow a Roman Catholic to once again restore the faith to England.
 During the 1580's her tolerance ran out and sent many to their death.

-The figure in the conspiracies that was to take Elizabeth’s position as monarch was Mary Stuart, Queen of Scots.
+The figure in the conspiracies that was to take Elizabeth's position as monarch was Mary Stuart, Queen of Scots.
 After the suspicious death of her second husband, Lord Darnley, in 1566, Mary, along with the Earl of Bothwell whom she had grown very close to had been accused of assassinating the King.
 She was forced to leave Scotland and sought the protection of Elizabeth in England.
-During a nearly twenty-year stay, she was more than once suspected of conspiring to overthrow Elizabeth, but Elizabeth refused to have her executed.
-Only after her role in the Babington Plot was uncovered did Elizabeth send her to her death in 1587.
+During a nearly twenty-year stay, the former Queen of Scots was more than once suspected of conspiring to overthrow Elizabeth and become Queen of England, but Elizabeth long refused to have her executed.
+Only after her role in the Babington Plot was uncovered did Elizabeth allow her execution in 1587.

 In Parliament, Elizabeth ruled through her Privy Council.
 This included men such as the earl of Leicester, Lord Burghley, and later the Earl of Essex.
 They were her council in times of decision and had influence over the queen.
 Throughout her reign, Elizabeth was pressured to marry by Parliament in hope of producing an heir to the crown.
 Although she never married, Elizabeth received proposals from many prominent men in Europe.
 Throughout her life she defended her virginity, but rumors circulated that she was in love with Robert Dudley, the Earl of Leicester.
 After the suspicious death of his wife, Amy, Elizabeth was accused of plotting to kill her in order to be with her childhood love.
 The two never married, although Leicester would wed her cousin several years after the death of his wife.

-On March 24, 1603, Elizabeth died as the oldest monarch to rule England until King George III.
-Her era saw the advancement of England as a military might, restored the Anglican faith, and ruled her country effectively through council for 45 years in a time when women were still being looked upon as being inferior to men..
-Although plots and conspiracies plagued her reign, her unification of the England is the reason for the label that is commonly attached to her as England’s greatest monarch.
+On March 24, 1603, Elizabeth died.
+Her cousin James VI of Scotland became King James I of England, creating the de facto unification of Britain.
+Her era saw the advancement of England as a military might, domination of the British Isles, restored the Anglican faith, and ruled her country effectively through council for 45 years in a time when women were still being looked upon as being inferior to men.
+Although plots and conspiracies plagued her reign, her unification of the England is the reason for the label that is commonly attached to her as England's greatest monarch.

 (22 December 2005).